rzhlm/IUBH-habittracker/README.md

 - The Daily streaks increments are visible *after* advancing to the next day.

-- The Weekly streaks increments are visible *after* advancing from Monday to Tuesday.
+- The Weekly streaks increments are visible *after* advancing from Sunday to Monday.
-(i.e. the evaluation theoretically happens on midnight at Monday)
+(i.e. the evaluation theoretically happens on midnight at Sunday)

-- The Monthly streak increments are visible *after* advancing from 1st to 2nd of the month.
-(A monthly streak is defined as being done in the previous 31 days, even if the month is shorter.)
+- The Monthly streak increments are visible *after* advancing from last day of a month to first of the next month.
-(i.e. the evaluation theoretically happens on midnight on the 1st day)
+(i.e. the evaluation theoretically happens on midnight on the last day)

 When you edit, you can change: track/untrack, description, or delete.